Bair Hugger Complications

 A 2011 study published in The Journal of Bone and Joint Surgery simulated hip replacement and lumbar spinal procedures using both forced-air warming and conductive fabric warming, with a mannequin as a patient.
 In 2011, researchers compared forced-air warming, used in the Bair Hugger device, to an alternative-warming device that did not use forced air.
 They simulated a hip-replacement surgery and found that the forced-air device generated air currents that “mobilized floor air into the surgical site area.”

 “Air-free warming is, therefore, recommended over forced-air warming for orthopedic procedures,” the researchers concluded.

-Researchers in 2012 conducted a similar study, as reported in the journal Anesthesia & Analgesia.
+Other researchers in 2011 conducted a similar study that was also reported in The Journal of Bone and Joint Surgery.
 They released neutrally buoyant detergent bubbles in a simulated surgery and tracked whether the bubbles moved to the simulated incision.
-When forced-air warming was used, they found “a significant mean increase” in number of particles over the surgical site.
+When forced-air warming was used, they found “a significant mean increase” in the number of particles over the surgical site.
 They found forced-air warming sent more than 275 times as many bubbles over the simulated incision.

 2012: Increased Air Temperature

 A 2012 study in the UK journal Anaesthesia found similar results, but cautioned that the simulations were not perfect.
 Researchers pointed out that it was difficult to recreate the airflow generated or affected by multiple health care professionals working in an operating room.
 They also said that airflow should be one of several factors taken into account in determining what type of heating device to choose for a procedure.
 Waste heat created convection currents that created turbulence over the patient that could draw damaging particles from below the operating table to the surgical site.